Where Kim Kardashian and Kanye West Stand After Her Split From Pete Davidson - E! Online

 Kim Kardashian and Pete Davidson have broken up after about nine months together, sources exclusively told E!
 News.
 The sources explained that as Pete films a movie in Australia, their long distance relationship finally took its toll and they split this week.
 However, they still have "a lot of love and respect for each other," per the sources.

-Now, fans are wondering if the split could mean that Kim could reconcile with her ex, Kanye West.
+Now, fans are wondering if the breakup could mean that Kim will reconcile with her ex, Kanye West.
 But not so fast...

 Multiple sources exclusively tell E!
 News that the divorce is moving ahead with Kanye.
 She was declared legally single in March.